m-francis/m-francis.github.io/README.md

 This will populate contents in ```_site``` directory.

-To build for production (includes Firebase config) set the environment variable:
+To build for production set the environment variable:

 ```
 JEKYLL_ENV=production bundle exec jekyll build